GalMod tutorial

 Feedback/support/work with us

-Updates and bug report
+Updates and bug reports

 Jun 2018 release (ver.
 17.10): bug fixed on the azimuthal velocity written in the output table.